-Eighteen years ago I lost 100 pounds and I’ve kept it off ever since.
-Most folks looking to lose those enslaving extra pounds focus on the first part of that little story.
+Twenty years ago I lost 100 pounds and I’ve kept it off ever since.
+Most folks looking to lose enslaving extra pounds focus on the first part of that little story.
 But the true happily-ever-after scenario is about learning what it takes to keep it off.
 Compared to that, losing is easy.
-But it all can be done, if you’re willing to work at it as if your life depended on it.
+It can be done, though if you’re willing to work at it as if your life depended on it.
 Which, of course, it does.
-If not the length of your life, then the quality—not just physical, but mental and spiritual as well.
+Not only the length of your life, but also the quality—not just the physical, but the mental and spiritual as well.

 Start right this minute to achieve a healthy body weight and a clear mind.
 Buy a notebook.
 Writing things down makes them real and plain.
 Spiral-bound is fine.
 Until you get the notebook, any old scrap of paper will do.
 I’m serious about starting now.
 Procrastination is not an option.
 In the notebook you’ll write down what you plan to do.
 This will keep you clear and honest.

 I’m giving you a list of things to do.
 There is some flexibility within these guidelines, and as your recovery progresses they will evolve and change, but do not skip any strategy.
 They all work together for your greatest good.
 Full recovery is not just about dealing with extra food and adding exercise.
 It is about your whole life, one day at a time.
 Follow these five principles, diligently as best you can (notice I did not say perfectly!), and I promise you will succeed.
 Promise.